Plots

 Clear communication avoids client errors

-Clear communication and collaboration with the client are crucial to avoid errors in assessing devaluation due to contamination.
-The client's obligation to provide information, their duty to cooperate, and the handling of unclear orders are important aspects to consider.
-Clients play a key role in the preparation of appraisals.
+Clear communication and collaboration with the client are crucial to avoid errors in assessing the reduced value due to contamination.
+The client’s duty to provide information, the client’s duty to cooperate, and handling unclear assignments are important aspects to consider.
+Clients play an important role in the creation of the expert report.

 The client has the duty to provide all relevant information and documents.
 Clear communication regarding the required documents is advisable to avoid delays and errors.
 Insufficient information can lead to misunderstandings and delays.